LeanderZiehm/Job-Platform/README.md

 - **Hosting**: Vercel 🌩️

 Connects to backend through api calls.
 The backend consits of Python 🐍 + Flask and the Database: MongoDB 🍃 (managed via MongoDB Atlas)

+# 🛠️ To-Dos for the Frontend
+Research Competitors 🔍

+Find similar job board platforms.
+Get inspired by their design, UX, and key features (e.g., search, filters, or statistics).
+Scrape Initial Data 🗂️

+Collect job postings from competitors using scraping tools like BeautifulSoup (Python) or Puppeteer (Node.js).
+Display this data on the platform as a starting point.
+Display Jobs 💻

+Build a clean, responsive UI to showcase job postings.
+Add filters for programming languages, locations, and remote options.
+User Interaction ✍️

+Allow users to manually add jobs through a form.
+Validate and save the data to your backend.
+Authentication 🔒

+Implement user authentication using JWT or OAuth.
+Differentiate roles (e.g., job seekers vs. employers).
+Statistics Dashboard 📊

+Build a section to display aggregated data, like:
+Most popular programming languages.
+Remote vs. on-site job ratio.
+Job count by location.